-Negative, unsupportive people can make you feel awful about yourself and contribute to your fear of judgment.
+Negative, unsupportive people can make us feel awful about ourselves and contribute to our being afraid of being judged.

 On the other hand, positive, supportive people can lift you up and help you feel good about yourself.
 They can help you feel encouraged, validated, and accepted.

 To overcome your fear of judgment, it’s essential to evaluate your relationships and take stock of the people in your life.

 Are there people who consistently bring you down or make you feel bad about yourself?
 If so, consider them the or one of the causes why you let other people’s judgment stop you from doing what you want.

 Instead, focus on building relationships with people who accept you for who you are and make you feel good about yourself.

 Remember that the people you surround yourself with can have a big impact on your mindset and the way you see yourself.

 Don’t be afraid to prioritize positive, supportive relationships and let go of those that bring you down.